 Intermittent fasting is voluntarily going without food for longer periods of time between meals than we are normally accustomed to.
 Depending on the philosophy, you could avoid eating for 12 hours (let’s say, between 7pm and 7am), or prolong the fasting time even more (between 3pm and 7am the next day, for example) to eat all of your meals within an eight-hour period.
 Other methods include fasting for a full day once or twice a week, or restricting calories significantly for two days a week.

-Studies are now even showing how intermittent fasting reduce the risk of several chronic diseases and risk factors, including:
+Studies are now even showing how intermittent fasting reduces the risk of several chronic diseases and risk factors, including:

 Research on the benefits of intermittent fasting in animals has been carried out for many years, but research on its effect on human health is just beginning to come to light.
 Below we bring to light some of the science-backed benefits of intermittent fasting for our health.